 - Your name

 - Your contact details

 - the first part of your postcode

 - A copy of your histology report

-Only people working for RareCan operating the BioResource who need to know who you are will be able to see your name or contact details.
+Only people who work for RareCan operating its BioResource and who need to know who you are will be able to see your name or contact details.
 For anyone else, your data will have a code number instead.
 We will keep all information about you safe.